Beautyrest Silver BRS900 Mattress Review

 Support FoamN/A

 The foam used in the quilted comfort layer and upper comfort foam has a good amount of bounce.
-This helps give the mattress a bouncy feel, so you can easily move around in your sleep.
+This helps give the mattress a bouncy feel, allowing you to move around easily during sleep.
 That said, the lower comfort foam isn't very resilient, which is expected for memory foam.
 This adds a little bit of plushness in that area, but doesn't affect the overall feel of the mattress much, since it's a 0.5" layer that's only in the lumbar area.

 Spring Layer Bounciness